 But I think I should now.

-I don’t know if I’ve been surpressing these feelings of loneliness because I didn’t want to upset myself or because I didn’t want to talk about it but I can say i’ve never felt this lonely before and lately i’ve been feeling more lonely than ever.
+I don’t know if I’ve been suppressing these feelings of loneliness because I didn’t want to upset myself or because I didn’t want to talk about it but I can say I’ve never felt this lonely before and lately I’ve been feeling more lonely than ever.

 The reason I’ve chose to write this post is to try and bring mums together, to share with you all that feeling lonely happens to so many of us once we become parents, to make mums aware that there are so many other lonely mums out there and to say that I too am just another lonely mum as well.

 So, whilst we’re being honest.
 I am going to share with you my story of loneliness in motherhood.

 I have always been someone who enjoys their own company.
 I’ve never cared about being popular or fitting in, even at school this never bothered me.
 Growing up, I could count my friends on one hand.
 1 of them being my mum, 1 being my partner, another being my sister and the remaining 2 are my close friends.
 I have always been the same.
 I have never needed lots of friends in my life in order to be happy.